 Assessment of hands-on training needs to be tailored to your specific policy, procedures, Standing Delegation Order and equipment.

-The checklist in Appendix.7 of this lesson plan could be used as a template for your school or school district to modify.
+The checklist in Appendix 1 for this training could be used as a template for your school or school district.

 Program Evaluation